alanjames1987/Node.js-Best-Practices/README.md

 This standard is called [CommonJS](http://wiki.commonjs.org/wiki/CommonJS).

-While CommonJS is far too large for me to cover here it's worth knowing about about and learning.
+While CommonJS is far too large for me to cover here it's worth knowing about and learning.
 The most important points are that it mandates certain file organization and behavior that should be expected from the CommonJS module loader (require).
 It also describes how internals of the Node.js system should work.

 Check it out.